tokio-rs/mio/doc/getting-started.md

 The event loop isn't much good if it has no input upon which to act.

 Before the event loop is started we must provide the event loop a link to the outside world.
-In our case, we register the pingpong server socket with the event loop
+In our case, we register the `server` socket with the event loop
 `event_loop.register(&server, SERVER, EventSet::readable(), PollOpt::level())`
 and associate the socket with a token named `SERVER`, a constant binding in our